 to the executive commissioner based on compliance with the requirements.

-(2) A maternal level of care designation shall not
+(2) A neonatal level of care designation shall not

 be denied to a facility that meets the minimum requirements for that

 (3) If a facility does not meet the requirements for

 the level of designation requested, the office shall recommend designation